henryw374/cljc.java-time/README.md

 This library also works on [babashka](https://github.com/borkdude/babashka/)

-The new platform Date-Time lib being built for Javascript is being considered for adoption.
+The new platform Date-Time lib being built for Javascript is being considered for adoption,

-Some initial work has been done to implement java.time with that - [see here](https://github.com/henryw374/cljc.java-time/temporal/README.md)
+Some initial work has been done to implement java.time with that - [see here](https://github.com/henryw374/cljc.java-time/tree/master/temporal)

 see [wiki](https://github.com/henryw374/cljc.java-time/wiki)